AndreaCeolin/VarDial2020/README.md

 > Butnaru, A. M., & Ionescu, R. T. (2019).
 MOROCO: The Moldavian and Romanian dialectal corpus.
 In Proceedings of ACL, 688-698.

-> Gaman, M. & Ionescu, R. T. (2020).
+> Găman, M. & Ionescu, R. T. (2020).
 The Unreasonable Effectiveness of Machine Learning in Moldavian versus Romanian Dialect Identification. arXiv:2007.15700

-> Gaman, M., Hovy, D., Ionescu, R. T., Jauhiainen, H., Jauhiainen, T., Linden, K., Ljubešić, N., Partanen, N., Purschke, C., Scherrer, Y. and Zampieri M.  (2020).
+> Găman, M., Hovy, D., Ionescu, R. T., Jauhiainen, H., Jauhiainen, T., Linden, K., Ljubešić, N., Partanen, N., Purschke, C., Scherrer, Y. and Zampieri M.  (2020).
 A report on the VarDial evaluation campaign 2020.
 In Proceedings of the 7th Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial), 1-14.